syedsaqibali/primes/README.md

                                                 15 is divisible by 5

     Done.
-Found 7 prime numbers below 15 in a total of 0.000058 seconds
+Found 7 prime numbers up to 15 in a total of 0.000058 seconds